DerGuru/The-Resonant/Chapters/P2-09 - Weight of the Day.md

 Milo set up at a table under a cone of light with the posture of someone who could fall asleep at attention.
 He arranged three snacks around his laptop like a Neolithic offering and promptly dozed.

 Jason logged the returns, re-shelved a heavy map drawer by muscle memory.
 The day had left a silt line behind his eyes.
-He kept to the slow channel—water bottle within reach, movements clean.
+He kept to the slow channel - water bottle within reach, movements clean.
 Every click of a latch, every soft slide, he let it be the only thing happening.

 A heel of his hand pressed the edge of a drawer; the metal sang a thin line.
 He eased off.